Skip to content

 Day 4: Matsushima

-Matsushima (Matsushima Taikanso)
+Matsushima (Matsushima Taikanso or similar)

 Day 5: Matsushima

-Matsushima Bay is populated with tracts of cherry blossom trees along its coast and we spend the morning walking among the trees and enjoying their beauty in the fresh sea air.
-We also explore ages-old Zuiganji, Entsu-in and Godaido temples, which rank among the oldest temples in northern Japan.
-While here, your guide will provide some insights on the popular daimyo Date Masamune who ruled the area in the 1600s and the wandering poet Basho who captured the bay’s beauty in numerous haiku poems.
+Matsushima Bay is populated with tracts of cherry blossom trees along its coast and you spend the morning walking among the trees and enjoying their beauty in the fresh sea air.
+You also explore ages-old Zuiganji, Entsu-in and Godaido temples, which rank among the oldest temples in northern Japan.
+While here, you will sample a bowl of frothy matcha tea and traditional sweets at a centuries-old teahouse.

-The afternoon is free to do your own exploring.
-You may like to visit compact Ojima Island which offers a number of notable sites including some intriguing pilgrim caves, or sample a bowl of frothy matcha tea and traditional sweets at a centuries-old teahouse.
-For lunch perhaps try some of the local oysters, Matsushima’s most famous food.
+The afternoon is free for you to explore at leisure.
+You may like to visit compact Ojima Island which offers several notable sites including some intriguing pilgrim caves, or perhaps try some of the local oysters, Matsushima’s most famous food for lunch.

-Matsushima (Matsushima Taikanso)
+Matsushima (Matsushima Taikanso or similar)

 Breakfast, Dinner